 Sagarika Senapaty (GPN@NUS)

-• Confirmation of acceptance by conference (including provision of acceptance letter, if required): 1st June 2017.
+• Confirmation of acceptance by conference (including provision of acceptance letter, if required): 1st June 2017 onwards.

 • Payment of non-refundable conference fee by participants: 1st August 2017.
-The conference fee – which will cover registration costs, lunches, and tea and coffee – will be in the region of US$100/S$150.
-Further details on the payment process will follow shortly.
+The conference fee – which will cover registration costs, lunches, and tea and coffee is S$160.

 There will be two modes of paper/session submission: